 It is estimated that nine cars owned by rental companies are included in the investigators evaluation of airbag failures as a result of a faulty ignition switch.
 The location of these accidents has not been specified, however, many of these rental car companies can be found throughout Canada.

 Have you or someone you love been involved in an accident that may have been associated with a defective General Motors vehicle?
-If so, contact the law offices of Greg Monforton & Partners today.
+If so, contact the personal injury lawyers at the law office of Greg Monforton & Partners today.

 Our product liability lawyers offer 100% FREE case reviews to help determine if you have grounds to file a damages claim and we only get paid when we win.